JdGXII/cypress_automation_exercise/README.md

 Mochawesome is configured in the `cypress.json` file.
 You can adjust settings like report file names and whether to include console output in the reports.

-## Continuous Integration

-Instructions on setting up this project with CI tools like Jenkins, Travis CI, or GitHub Actions can be added here.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.

 ## Authors

 - **Jose Raul Alzaibar**